nkristek/Navigation/README.md

 ## Usage

 First of all, let's start with an issue I had with MVVM on iOS:
 Where should I instantiate a `UIViewController` or call methods like `navigationController.pushViewController(:animated:)`?
-The viewmodel should decide when a navigation should occur, but it certainly doesn't make sense to call these methods there or even import `UIKit` in the file where the viewmodel resides.
+The viewmodel should decide when a navigation should occur, but it certainly doesn't make sense to call these methods there or interact with `UIKit` directly in the viewmodel.

 I decided to look into the coordinator pattern and came up with the following solution:
 For each viewmodel that "navigates", there should be a corresponding route.
 This route shall contain every piece of information needed, to perform the navigation, while staying completely UI and platform independent.